stefaneha/stefaneha.github.io/README.md

 # Academic Pages
-**Academic Pages is a Github Pages template for academic websites.**
+**This website was created with the template provided by Academic Pages.
+Academic Pages is a Github Pages template for academic websites.**

 ![Academic Pages template example](images/homepage.png "Academic Pages template example")